joelberkeley/spidr/pjrt-plugins/apple-metal/README.md

 # PJRT plugin for Apple Metal

-This is the PJRT plugin for Apple Metal, which provides hardware acceleration on Apple silicon.
+This is the PJRT plugin for Apple Metal, which provides hardware acceleration with GPU on Apple silicon (AArch64, ARM64).

 ## Install

-On MacOS with AArch64 (ARM64, Apple Silicon), run
+Run
 ```
 pack install pjrt-plugin-apple-metal
 ```